mora-bprs/SAM-model/readme.md

 - [ ] Add references and license information of models and repos
 - [ ] Move all dataset and weights hosting to github and huggingface
 - [ ] Integrate SAM into fastSAM notebook for comparision
+- [ ] Time Profiling for comparisions and benchmarks
 - [ ] Implement Python scripts for implementation
 - [ ] Integration with webcam
 - [ ] Move Nix configuration to separate branch